andrewcourtice/harlem/README.md

 ## FAQ

 ### What about actions?
 Harlem doesn't provide a mechanism for actions - this is by design.
 Actions are commonly asynchronous methods that contain business logic which group a single mutation or set of mutations together.
 Harlem leaves your action design up to you.
-Here is an example of an action using Harlem:
+Here is a simple example of an action using Harlem:

 ``` typescript
 import {